GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

   - `gs://<YOUR_PROJECT_ID>/reviews.csv`
   - `gs://<YOUR_PROJECT_ID>/attractions.csv`

-> [!TIP]
+### Success Criteria

+- Verify that `disneyland_reviews` has 42,656 rows and `disneyland_attractions` has 73 rows in AlloyDB.

+### Tips

-> If you don't know how to write the SQL (e.g. to create a table), consider using the *Generate SQL* option in AlloyDB Studio Query Editor.
+- If you don't know how to write the SQL (e.g. to create a table), consider using the *Generate SQL* option in AlloyDB Studio Query Editor.
-> And if you don't know how to do something in Google Cloud in general, (e.g. importing a CSV file from GCS to AlloyDB), consider using the Gemini Cloud Assist (click on the Gemini icon at the top right corner of the screen).
+- And if you don't know how to do something in Google Cloud in general, (e.g. importing a CSV file from GCS to AlloyDB), consider using the Gemini Cloud Assist (click on the Gemini icon at the top right corner of the screen).

-#### Generate Embeddings
+- You can use `psql` from Cloud Shell, but the recommendation would be to use SQL Studio in the AlloyDB Console.

+## Challenge 2: Semantic Search with Embeddings

+### Introduction

+Set up semantic search capabilities in AlloyDB using Agent Platform integrations to enable recommendations.

+### Description

 To provide attraction recommendations, you need to create embeddings of attraction descriptions:

 - Install the `vector` extension in AlloyDB.
 - Add a vector column called `embedding` to your `disneyland_attractions` table.
-- Generate and populate the embedding of the descriptions using the native integration between AlloyDB and Vertex AI.
+- Generate and populate the embedding of the descriptions using the native integration between AlloyDB and Agent Platform.

+### Success Criteria

-- Find top 5 attractions most similar to `Dark ride in space` using the embeddings.
+- Demonstrate a similarity search on attraction descriptions to identify the top 5 attractions similar to `Dark ride in space`.

-#### Sync to BigQuery with Datastream
+## Challenge 3: Real-time Sync with Datastream

+### Introduction

+Bridge the gap between operational and analytical workloads by syncing your AlloyDB data to BigQuery.

+### Description

 To stream our data from AlloyDB to BigQuery, we'll use Google Datastream.
 It will *backfill* the already existing data and will listen to all changes in source tables (using Change Data Capture) and send them to BigQuery.